thechudster1/dotfiles/ctedell/Readme.txt

 These files are configured for the base version of i3 without gaps.
 The system readouts in polybar are configured for a Dell Latitude 3490.

+The install script is install.sh and needs to be made into an executable with "chmod a+x" before it can work.